sanyalsunny111/Looped-GPT/README.md

 ## Looped-GPT Pre-Training

 Looped-GPT has **reverse residual connection** that feeds the output of the final transformer block (layer) back into the input embedding.
-Unlike standard Transformer residuals, which operate in the forward direction by connecting a module’s input to its output or by connecting early layers to deeper ones via highway connections, Looped-GPT reverses this flow: a deeper representation is residually injected into a lower layer.
+Unlike standard Transformer residuals, which operate in the forward direction by connecting a module's input to its output or by connecting early layers to deeper ones via highway connections, Looped-GPT reverses this flow: a deeper representation is residually injected into a lower layer.
 During training, the model performs (K) forward passes i.e. K-1 refinement steps followed by a final forward pass and a single backward pass, using **backpropagation through depth (BPTD)** without truncation.